mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 31 July 2025

-- The average temperature today is 18.11˚C,
+- The average temperature today is 17.03˚C,
-- With highs of 18.8˚C and lows of 17.6˚C,
+- With highs of 17.21˚C and lows of 16.49˚C,
-- It may feel like 17.83˚C with few clouds
+- It may feel like 16.67˚C with clear sky
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 71%
+- The pressure is 1017hPa and humidity is 72%
 - The sun will rise at 04:29 and set at 20:00

 <!-- weather_marker ends -->